 The patch glued in place:

 The patch carved down and sanded.
-As I apply finish to the chair I will touch this up to match the existing finish.
+As I apply finish to the chair I will touch this up to match

 The brackets which hold the back in place were damaged and needed to be replaced.
 In addition, the rod had been lost and replaced with a steel rod from a hardware store.
 Below is a photo of the brass replacement rod and brackets next to the original hardware.